What lenses to take to travel ?

 About Kent Yu

-Kent is a professional wedding and portrait photographer based in Queenstown and Wellington, New Zealand.
+Kent is a professional wedding and pre-wedding photographer based in New Zealand.
 He creates beautiful, natural and story telling wedding photos.
+You will find him shooting at the most amazing and epic locations.
 Kent has his work published in international magazines and is a regular author to a number of photographic publication.
-He is fascinated by photographic equipment and enjoys showcasing the gear used in creating his images.
-You can find him on Instagram, Facebook, Twitter
+Find him on Instagram, Facebook, Twitter

 Comments and Feedback?
 Fire away !